Capital Gains Tax Rules

 Our Solution

-Our aim is to achieve an appropriate balance between the available tax benefits and staying on course as far as your financial plan is concerned.
+We aim to achieve an appropriate balance between the available tax benefits and staying on course as far as your financial plan is concerned.
 It’s usually a good idea to prioritise selling down the investment holdings that have the greatest percentage of gains.
 This will enable us to place the fewest trades, resulting in lower overall trading costs and thus holding less cash.

-There are also other ways to minimise the amount of time any gains sit in cash and remain out of the market.
+There are other ways to minimise the amount of time any gains sit in cash and remain out of the market.
 One way is to buy similar but not identical assets and to hold them instead of the original investments.

 If you are married, there might be the possibility to sell investment funds held in one partner’s name, then to gift without tax implications the proceeds of the sale to the other spouse.
 Your spouse could then repurchase the same assets in his or her name.
-After a reasonable period, i.e. more than 30 days you could then transfer the assets back to the original partner’s name.
+After a reasonable period, i.e. more than 30 days, you could then transfer the assets back to the original partner’s name.

 We usually hold off on capital gains tax planning towards the end of the tax year so we can combine the planning into the rest of your tax – and financial-planning tasks (e.g. funding your Pensions and ISAs).